Advertising is a key source of information for consumers. You have the right to get accurate and truthful information about products and services.

 - Food Safety Authority of Ireland (FSAI) – The FSAI is a statutory independent body dedicated to protecting the public health and consumer interests in the area of food safety and hygiene.
 It works with the ASAI and issues guidelines setting out rules for the advertisement of food products.
 It also deals with complaints from consumers about misleading food information.

-- Central Bank of Ireland – The Central Bank is responsible for safeguarding monetary and financial stability and to ensure the sector operates in the best interests of consumers and the wider economy.
-Its role includes enforcing additional rules on the advertisement of financial services and credit.
+- Central Bank of Ireland – The Central Bank is responsible for making sure the financial sector operates in the best interests of consumers.
+It enforces additional rules on the advertisement of financial services and credit.
 Rules on advertising financial products are set out in the Consumer Protection Code and the Consumer Protection Code for Licensed Moneylenders.
 You can read a summary of the advertising rules in the Central Bank’s consumer guide to the Consumer Protection Code (pdf).
 You can find out more about the advertising of credit.

 If you think you have been misled, you can find out more about how to complain about advertising.

 You can find out more about consumer protection organisations.